twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 Additionally, inside templates, a handy utility is `{% debug %}` which dumps all available context variables

+## Proxy considerations
+In the Django case, it might be possible to have Django proxy the React development server, but those servers typically use Websockets, which is quite the headache.

+NGINX would be another alternative but it's abnormal to have that run in development.

+We could do a Node.js proxy server as well, but instead of 2 separate Node.js servers (proxy + React development server), we can just repurpose the React development one as well =)

+In production, the setup would be an NGINX server with the same proxy routing pointing towards Django

 ## Setup Log
 ### Django setup
 - Starting fresh without other explorations (though will copy/paste)